Already have an account? Get multiple benefits of using own account!

 2. Find the molecular formula for each of the following compounds: (6 points) a) 30.5% nitrogen; 69.5% oxygen; molar mass of 46 g/mol NO2 N2O4 N3O6 N5O10 N7O14 b) 2.67 g of carbon; 0.22 g of hydrogen; 7.11 g of oxygen; molar mass of 90 g/mol Hint: Start by calculating the empirical formula.
 3. A gas sample of 17.0 g is constituted of 15.8 g of carbon, the rest being hydrogen.
 Given that the sample?s volume is 4.9 L at NTP conditions, calculate the molecular formula for this compound.(5 points) 4.
 A compound is constituted by mass of 22.6% phosphorus, the rest being chlorine.
 Given that a volume of 307 mL of the gas has a mass of 1.55 g at 25 ?°C and 90 kPa, find the molecular formula for this compound.
 (5 points) 5.
 A compound is constituted by mass of 52.1% carbon and 13.1% hydrogen, the rest being oxygen.
 Given that a volume of 5.33 L of this gas has a mass of 11.5 g at 13 ?°C and 110 kPa, find the molecular formula for this compound.
 (5 points)

-how to find it
+how to lean it and understand it

 Get guaranteed satisfaction & time on delivery in every assignment order you paid with us!
 We ensure premium quality solution document along with free turntin report!